Dr. Meghan E. Lewis

 About Dr. Meghan Lewis

-Dr. Meghan Lewis brings nearly twenty years of experience providing unconditional support to people exploring a range of preconception, pregnancy, postpartum, and parenting issues.
+Dr. Meghan Lewis brings over twenty years of experience providing unconditional support to people exploring a range of preconception, pregnancy, postpartum, and parenting issues.
 She holds a PhD from the Institute of Transpersonal Psychology with specializations in both perinatal psychology and somatic (body-mind) wellness.
 She received a BA in psychology from the University of Michigan with a minor in fine arts and continued her research in art therapy at UC Berkeley.
-Additionally, she is a certified birth doula and certified in prenatal and postpartum somatic therapies including acupressure, reflexology, Reiki, and cranial sacral therapy.
+Additionally, she is a birth doula and certified in prenatal and postpartum somatic therapies including acupressure, reflexology, Reiki, and cranial sacral therapy.

 Dr. Lewis also has studied midwifery at the Ann Arbor School of Holistic Midwifery and at Heart and Hands, SF with Elizabeth Davis.
 She has